$\texttt{Spglib}$: a software library for crystal symmetry search: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-The development of \texttt{spglib} is supported by many people.
-Bug report is one of the most important helps to improve the software quality.
-We would like to appreciate all those helps.
-We would like to thank P. T. Jochym for his dedicating to the deployment and packaging of \texttt{spglib}.
-We also would like to thank Y. Seto for providing the space group type and Wyckoff position data sets.
-This work was supported by Grant-in-Aid for Scientific Research on Innovative Areas ``Nano Informatics'' (Grant No. 25106005) from the Japan Society for the Promotion of Science (JSPS), by MEXT Japan through ESISM (Elements Strategy Initiative for Structural Materials) of Kyoto University.
+We would like to thank Cristian Le and P. T. Jochym for their dedication to the continuous integration system of the \texttt{spglib} code.
+We also would like to thank Y. Seto for providing the space group type and Wyckoff position datasets.
+This work was supported by JSPS KAKENHI Grant Number JP21K04632.